 How we choose the best plans

 As it is with a fixed-line internet plan, the equation to finding a great Home Wireless Broadband deal is pretty straight forward.
 The two major factors to consider are how much data do you get and how much will you pay each month.

 Beyond this we consider the cost of setting up a new account and the commitment you are required to make.
 We always lean towards a no-contract plan, but recognise that sometimes you need to sign up to a plan to get the best deal.

 Product availability, and in this case signal coverage, also factors into our decision making.
-Though with Home Wireless Broadband, all providers share the same network, so it is less of a consideration.
+Though with Home Wireless Broadband, all providers currently offering services currently use the Optus 4G network, so it is less of a consideration.

 One thing we needed to pay attention to in this review is the increase in performance you might get by choosing Optus as your provider, despite having to pay significantly more.
 Ultimately we felt the cheaper product was a better choice, but you might prefer the faster option.

 Keep an eye out for speed limited Home Wireless Broadband plans.